-ANSWER: The most important thing to remember is we cannot unilaterally change another person or somehow force them to convert and become a true Christian.
+ANSWER: The most important thing to remember is we cannot unilaterally change another person, even if its our wife, or somehow force them to convert and become a true Christian.
 The Bible only commands us to change ourselves.
 In fact, trying to change or convert others can result in the loss of a friend, a divorce, or even worse.

 God reserves the right to convert any human, including your wife, and make them one of his spiritual children.
 Jesus reveals this authority when he stated, "No one can come to Me unless the Father, Who sent Me, draws him; and I will raise him up at the last day."
 (John 6:44).

 It is understandable that you would be concerned regarding the eternal destiny of your wife.
 It is comforting to know, however, that people like your mate, even if they do not convert to true Christianity in this life, are not bound for an ever-burning Hell at death (see our articles on the subjects of Hell, Purgatory, and God's "second chance" at salvation).

 Our heavenly Father has a plan for every human.
 His plan for your wife might be to open her mind and convert her to his precious truth at a later date than you would prefer.

 Do not flaunt your piety to your mate or to others.
 Do your bible studies in private and do not push your favorite scriptures onto her.
 Ask God, if it is His will, to convert your spouse in this life.
 If your wife has a question, answer it as simply as possible.
 This will leave the way open for more queries.

 Set a simple but Godly example in everything you do before your wife.
 If you have little children, read them a story from an illustrated children's bible at bedtime and teach them to pray.
 Be patient in traffic, show kindness toward everyone, and be honest in all your dealings.
 In this last regard, a friend told me this experience from her bus-driver father's life.

 A well-known minister was coming to town, and pictures of him were everywhere: on billboards, in newspapers, in store windows.